 This equals 4 US Credits and 10 ECTS Credits

-GBP 1040: Students stay at the Pollock Halls of Residence, The University of Edinburgh’s student accommodation, which is situated adjacent to Arthur’s Seat, an extinct volcano.
+GBP 858: Students stay at the Pollock Halls of Residence, The University of Edinburgh’s student accommodation, which is situated adjacent to Arthur’s Seat, an extinct volcano.
 Pollock Halls is within walking distance of the city centre and the University buildings at George Square.
 We also offer non-residential and self-catered options.

 single study rooms